 Feel free to reach out to me in email about anything you want to stay private, or via Twitter for anything public that you don’t mind others seeing.
 You can call me at the number above and it will forward to my cell phone, but it may go to voicemail if I’m not in speaking range or am otherwise tied up.
 Texting is preferred on my cell.
 Just be sure to identify yourself, or my response will always be, “Who is this?”
 I promise to get back to you within 24 hours about anything substantial that requires a response, usually much less than that.

-The last day of class is two days after the official last day of classes.
+Note that the last day of class is two days after the official last day of classes.
 This is necessary to meet state requirements for contact hours in this irregularly-scheduled course.
-As a class, we can choose to meet on a different day than the schedule date during final exams, but the entire class will need to agree on a day and time.
+As a class, we can choose to meet on a different day than the scheduled date during final exams, but the entire class will need to agree on a day and time.

 This course is about predicting and projecting change in media through the lens of technology.
 It will expose you to emerging technologies and trends that promise to further evolve the paradigm for how people access, interact with and publish information in the future.
 In the process, you will be better prepared for a career in which you embrace and exploit new opportunities, maybe even becoming an agent of change yourself, versus constantly adapting to or fighting external changes outside of your influence.
 The technologies we will research this semester include: